Hamibubu/AS-REPEnumeration/README.md

     cd your_repository
     ```

-2. Install the Impacket library:
+2. Install the Impacket library and pyasn1:

     ```bash
     pip install impacket pyasn1